Sifiros/kent-risk-analysis/README.md

 docker-compose up
 ```

-The build may fail using docker-compose up for the first time, in this case:
+The build may fail using docker-compose up for the first time, in this case, install nodeJS on your computer and:

 ```
 ./startup.sh